meiladrahmani556/Disso/README.md

 ## 10. Data Augmentation

 Data augmentation is not applied in the baseline model to ensure that initial performance reflects the inherent capability of the CNN.
-Augmentation techniques are introduced in later models.
+Augmentation techniques are introduced in later models to improve generalisation and reduce overfitting.

 ---

 ## 11. Model Evaluation Strategy

+Model evaluation is based on:
+- Training accuracy
+- Validation accuracy
+- Training and validation loss

-Model evaluation is based on training and validation accuracy and loss.
-Evaluation on a held-out test set and predictions on individual images are performed in later stages.
+Evaluation on a held-out test set and predictions on individual images are performed in later stages of the project.

 ---